rpanderson/analysislib-mloop/README.md

 ### Contributing

-If you are an existing labscript user, please test this out on your experiment!
-Report bugs, request new functionality, and submit pull requests using the BitBucket page for this repository.
+If you are an existing _labscript suite_ user, please test this out on your experiment!
+Report bugs, request new functionality, and submit pull requests using the GitHub page for this repository.

-If you'd like to implement machine-learning online optimisation on your shot-based, hardware-timed experiment, please consider deploying the labscript suite and M-LOOP.
+If you'd like to implement machine-learning online optimisation on your shot-based, hardware-timed experiment, please consider deploying the _labscript suite_ and M-LOOP (or another machine learning library, by adapting this extension).